michaellperry/UpdateControls/README.md

 Install-Package updatecontrols

-## Support for Winforms, WPF, Silverlight 3 4 and 5, and Windows Phone 7 and 7.1
+## Support for Winforms, WPF, Silverlight, Windows Phone, and UWP

 This project compiles for all current .NET client platforms.